-In December 2019, a novel strain of coronavirus (COVID-19) emerged in Wuhan, Hubei Province, China.
-As of August 2020, COVID-19 has spread to Europe, the United States and most other countries, and has been declared a pandemic by the World Health Organization.
-Efforts to contain the spread of COVID-19 have intensified and the United States, including the Commonwealth of Massachusetts where a majority of our operations are located, Europe and Asia have implemented severe travel restrictions, social distancing requirements, stay-at-home orders and have delayed the commencement of non-COVID-19-related clinical trials, among other restrictions.
+On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic and on March 13, 2020, the U.S. declared a national emergency with respect to COVID-19.
+Efforts to contain the spread of COVID-19 have intensified and the United States, including the Commonwealth of Massachusetts where a majority of our operations are located, Europe and Asia, all of which to varying degrees have implemented severe travel restrictions, social distancing requirements, and stay-at-home orders, and such restrictions have had the effect of delaying the commencement of non-COVID-19-related clinical trials, among other restrictions.
 As a result, the COVID-19 pandemic has caused significant disruptions to the U.S., regional and global economies and has contributed to significant volatility and negative pressure in financial markets.
+Safety measures in response to the pandemic continue to evolve and vary by jurisdiction.